xrazis/haris.razis.com/content/posts/balkan-tet.md

 Being our first major off-road motorcycle journey, we learned a lot.

 - Enduro clothing is the way to go for such trips.
-Although disadvantageous on a highway, crash their off-road and
-- high-temperature comfort is unparalleled.
+Although disadvantageous on a highway crash, their off-road protection and high-temperature comfort is unparalleled.
 - Camping can be challenging for two people on motorcycles.
 An alternative approach we're interested in trying involves setting up a stationary camp and exploring the surroundings, rather than camping along the way when covering long distances.